patrickbucher/read-think-write/content/false-things-memory-dichotomy.md

 _dream destination_, for which you spend considerable time being trapped in an airplane with annoying people you'd never ever let into your home.

-The only things that matters is your moment to moment experience of everyday life.
+The only thing that matters is your moment to moment experience of everyday life.
 Many of those moments are going to suck, so you make them better suck in ways of your own choosing.
 I rather get up at 4:30 every morning to spend an hour on my rowing ergometer than to get up at 6:30 every morning to spend an